 You must have an environmental permit if you operate a regulated facility in England or Wales.

 A regulated facility includes:

-If you unsure whether you require a permit, contact the Environmental Health team (see Contact Us details at the top right of this page).
+If you are still unsure whether you require a permit, contact the Environmental Health team.

 Which type of permit do I need?